alfredone270895/alfredone270895/README.md

 ## 🚀 About Me
 I'm a Full stack developer based in Milan, i love programming and tech.<br>
-A bachelor in computer science at Università degli studi di Milano and 8 year of experience in field of web software development<br>
+A bachelor in computer science at Università degli studi di Milano and 8 year of experience in field of web software development
-You can look more information about me on my site:
-<a href="https://alfredodallarisergio.netlify.app/" target="_blank"> My site </a>

 ## Tech Stack